Japanese destroyer Ushio (1930)

-Ushio (潮, "Tide") was the twentieth of twenty-four s that were built for the Imperial Japanese Navy following World War I. Ushio the only destroyer of the 20 ship strong Fubuki class destroyers, the first modern destroyer class in history, to survive World War II and was the only ship out of the 22 combat ships involved in the Pearl Harbor assault force to survive post-war.
+Ushio (潮, "Tide") was the twentieth of twenty-four s that were built for the Imperial Japanese Navy following World War I. Ushio was the only destroyer of the 20 ship strong Fubuki-class destroyers to survive World War II and was the only ship out of the 22 combat ships involved in the Pearl Harbor assault force to survive post-war.
 Ushio's only significant naval victory came by scoring primary credit for finishing off the badly damaged submarine USS Perch on 2-3 March 1942.
 She was sold for scrap in 1948.

 History

 Construction of the advanced Fubuki-class destroyers was authorized as part of the Imperial Japanese Navy's expansion program from fiscal 1923, intended to give Japan a qualitative edge with the world's most modern ships.
 The Fubuki class had performance that was a quantum leap over previous destroyer designs, so much so that they were designated Special Type destroyers (特型, Tokugata).
 The large size, powerful engines, high speed, large radius of action and unprecedented armament gave these destroyers the firepower similar to many light cruisers in other navies.
 Ushio, built at the Uraga Dock Company was the tenth in an improved series, which incorporated a modified gun turret which could elevate her main battery of Type 3 127 mm 50 caliber naval guns to 75° as opposed to the original 40°, thus permitting the guns to be used as dual purpose guns against aircraft.
 Ushio was laid down on 24 December 1929, launched on 17 November 1930 and commissioned on 15 November 1931.
 Originally assigned hull designation “Destroyer No. 54”, she was designated Ushio before her launch.